darciopacifico/ChallengeVR/README.md

 Translates the REST requests into business layer messages, routing them to the RepoFacadeActor along with a fresh new reference to a APIFrontReplierActor.

 **APIFrontReplierActor**: Short life cycle actor, sticked to a single RequestContext object.
-Its responsability is to wait for the respective response message from business layer (or its own timeout), translate this into a REST response, and take an actor PoisonPill (literally).
+Its responsability is to wait for the respective response message from business layer (or its own timeout), translate this into a REST response, and take an actor PoisonPill (literally). *As a response for the property creation request, this actor will return a JSON containing the ID of the new property*.

 ### Business Layer